AbdullahChauhan/Coronavirus-COVID-19-Tracker/README.md

 - Get an API key at [Google Cloud Platform](https://cloud.google.com/maps-platform/)
 - Follow the complete instructions here: [Google Maps for Flutter](https://pub.dev/packages/google_maps_flutter)

+### Responsiveness of the app

+- `There may be some issues related to responsive behavior of the app.
+Just because I'm not focusing on this and also because of NOT using any Media query right now ...`

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details